 The terms of the scheme itself can provide for the disposal of assets and any associated release of security required.
 These releases will need agreement, either from the creditors or through the scheme itself.

 Pre-pack administrations (colloquially known as “pre-packs”) are seen less in Australia than in the UK.
 A pre-pack is where a restructure is developed by the secured parties prior to the appointment of an administrator or receivers, and is implemented immediately, or very shortly after, the appointment is made.
-Pre-packs have not traditionally been used in their traditional sense because:
+Pre-packs have not been used in their traditional sense because:

 However, Australia is likely to see more pre-packs where value can clearly be justified.

 Australia’s recently introduced safe harbour provision (see 2.3 Obligation to Commence Formal Insolvency Proceedings), which was intended to encourage directors to pursue restructuring avenues without being held liable for insolvent trading, may not provide sufficient protection for directors (particularly for those with no appetite for risk).

 See 6.4 Claims of Dissenting Creditors regarding the rights of secured creditors in the context of a DOCA.

 In the context of a scheme, if the requisite majority of secured creditors in the relevant class (50% in number and 75% in value of creditors) vote in favour of the scheme, and the scheme involves a release of property, then the release will be effected.

 An administrator can borrow funds on behalf of a company and is personally liable for these debts (and any associated interest and borrowing costs) but will be indemnified from the company’s assets.
 The administrator has a lien over the company’s assets to secure any liability (see Sections 443D and 443F of the Corporations Act).
 To the extent that this funding was to be secured, consent of any already existing secured party over the assets would need to be obtained.